-6.5 Taxation of Income of Non-local Subsidiaries Under CFC-Type Rules
+6.5 Taxation of Income of Non-local Subsidiaries Under Controlled Foreign Corporation-Type Rules

-Prior to ATAD, Ireland had very limited CFC rules.
-However, ATAD-compliant CFC rules were introduced in the Finance Act 2018, with the legislation taking effect for accounting periods beginning on or after 1 January 2019.
-Of the two available frameworks under ATAD, Ireland chose to adopt the "Option B" model.
+Prior to ATAD, Ireland had very limited controlled foreign corporation (CFC) rules.
+However, ATAD-compliant CFC rules were introduced in Finance Act 2018, with the legislation taking effect for accounting periods beginning on or after 1 January 2019.
+Of the two frameworks available under ATAD, Ireland chose to adopt the "Option B" model.

-Option B focuses on CFC income which is diverted from Ireland.
-Broadly, CFC income is that which arises to a non-Irish resident company from non-genuine arrangements put in place for the essential purpose of obtaining a tax advantage.
+Option B focuses on CFC income that is diverted from Ireland.
+Broadly, CFC income is that which arises to a non-Irish-resident company from non-genuine arrangements put in place for the essential purpose of obtaining a tax advantage.
 CFC income is attributed to the controlling company or a connected company in Ireland where that controlling or connected company has "significant people functions" (SPF) in Ireland.
-The CFC charge is based on an arm's length measurement of the undistributed profits of the CFC that are attributable to the SPF.
+The CFC charge is based on an arm's-length measurement of the undistributed profits of the CFC that are attributable to the SPF.

-Whether a CFC charge is imposed on an Irish controlling company will depend on the extent to which the CFC is regarded as having "non-genuine arrangements" in place.
-A CFC will be regarded as having non-genuine arrangements where (i) the CFC would not own the assets or would not have borne the risks which generate all, or part of, its undistributed income but for relevant Irish activities or SPF being undertaken in Ireland in relation to those assets and risks; and (ii) it would be reasonable to consider that the relevant Irish activities were instrumental in generating that income.
+Whether a CFC charge is imposed on an Irish controlling company will depend on the extent to which the CFC is regarded as having "nongenuine arrangements" in place.
+A CFC will be regarded as having non-genuine arrangements in the following circumstances:

+- where the CFC would not own the assets or would not have borne the risks that generate all, or part of, its undistributed income but for relevant Irish activities or SPF being undertaken in Ireland in relation to those assets and risks; and - where it would be reasonable to consider that the relevant Irish activities were instrumental in generating that income.